tylub001/se_project_spots/README.md

 **Intro**

-**Description:** Spots is the third project of the Software Enginerring Program at TripleTen.
-It was created using HTML and CSS based on the design brief via Figma.
+**Description:** Spots is the third project of the Software Engineering Program at TripleTen.
+Initially created using HTML and CSS based on a design brief via Figma, it now incorporates JavaScript, enabling dynamic interactions.
-**Responsive:** It's unique design features responsive tehnology, which makes it convenient for users with different devices and screen sizes (specifically desktop, tablets, and even smartphones with a screen size of 320px and above.)
-Its a carefully structured site with the thought of many different users devices in mind!
+**Responsive:** The unique design features responsive technology, making it convenient for users with different devices and screen sizes, including desktops, tablets, and even smartphones with a screen size of 320px and above.
+The site is carefully structured with various user devices in mind!
-**Personal Customization:** Spots functions like a social media profile where users can effortlessly upload a profile picture, add images, and title each image.
+**Personal Customization:** Spots functions like a social media profile where users can effortlessly upload a profile picture, add and delete images, and title each image.

 ## Project feautures